-The FSB or Front-Side Bus on the computer motherboard is the main path or "highway" for data transfer inside of a computer...
+The FSB or Front-Side Bus (sometimes called the Internal Bus) on the computer motherboard is the main path or "highway" for data transfer inside of a computer...
 It connects all of the major components, such as the...

 A faster front-side bus can increase performance and responsiveness by transferring data to components within the computer faster.
 The faster the FSB speed... the faster the I/O (Input/Output) data and commands are delivered to their destinations throughout the computer.

 The CPU cache is a smaller faster memory which stores copies of the data from the most frequently used main memory locations.